mikeybyker/cure-firebase/README.md

 ### Continuous Integration
 This project follows a continuous integration process - from [Github](https://github.com/) to [Travis](https://travis-ci.org) to [Firebase](https://firebase.google.com) hosting.
 Each push to the repo runs unit-tests and (assuming a pass) deploys to the live site.

-This is also the reason the 'dist' folder is in the repo...Usually it would not be of course.
-But for CI, that's the way it is.

 [View live](https://cure.firebaseapp.com/)

 ### Requirements